 Time pressure can activate different parts of the brain

 Research at the RIKEN Brain Science Institute, led by Chinese scientist Xiaohong Wan and published in Science; a leading scientific journal, on chess players found that those who strategised under time pressure activated the caudate nucleus, where goal-directed behaviour is rooted.

 "This activation did not occur in the amateurs or when either group took their time in planning their next move," according to the study.

 If children complete activities under timed conditions they may be motivated to improve their scores on subsequent occasions.
 Seeing that they have improved their times over a particular period may also improve their confidence in the subject.

 Mastery of a subject

 Mastery of a topic implies fluency, and that means not only being able to complete work accurately, but also quickly.
 Knowing the answer to '8x7' is one thing; being able to recall the answer immediately is quite another.
 Fluency, not just accuracy, is required if your child wishes to tackle more challenging work successfully.

 Helping to prepare them for tests

-Regularly timing children's work will help them to become familiar with exam conditions.
+Regularly timing children's work will help them to become familiar with exam conditions and help them to focus on the task at hand.
 This may translate to them being able to perform better under such conditions.